- Perfect for watering gardens

 How to Choose the Correct Pump

-It is important that the flow rate of the pump is correct for the size of the pool or pond.
+If you are purchasing a surface pump for a pond or pool, it is important that the flow rate of the pump is correct for the size of the pool or pond.

 The general rule is that the whole amount of water within a swimming pool should be circulated within an 8-hour period.
 A pond requires circulating more often, and further information can be found here: Pond Pumps.